7RU7H/CTFs/TryHackMe/Markdown/Jurassic-Park/Jurassic-Park-Helped-Through.md

 - group_concat()
 	- must be placed at the dn of a query as it is a aggregate function
 	- you cannot use the result of `GROUP_CONCAT()` for the `IN` operator
+- What is the website doing functionally with components on the same network or server or external dependencies?
+	- Understand the situation part 0!!
+- Understand the situation part 1 - Play guess the non-parameterise SQL query
+- Be methodologically and read output
+- The methodology that works from actual professionals and experts sometimes is not going to just going to work on CTFs
+- Understand the situation part 2 - You may not need logic or quotes
+- Start small as possible
+- Build queries up slowly
+- Before diving down the payload rabbit hole of what works:
+	- Objectives - MAKE A BIG NOTE TO PREVENT THE MENTAL RABBITHOLES
+	- Set a timer - SQL injections are always time consuming and at very extremely time consuming
+	- Prospective - e.g MSSQL EXEC `xp_cmdshell` fun times

 Things that worked - URL decode